techlahoma/board_meetings/2018/03_march.md

 ## Board Reports
 * Update on Board Retreat (expectations, how we should prepare, basic logistics) -- Kendall
+* If you are attending, please RSVP [here](https://www.meetup.com/Techlahoma-Board/events/248480484/)

 ## Committee Reports